gaehlerm/SoftwareEngineering/README.md

 Things to write:
 -	What is architecture?
 Or leave this chapter away all together?
 Read book "Fundamentals of Software Architecture"?
 -	Domain driven design -> reread the book.
 What in the book is about DDD and what are other topics like destillation?
--	Code examples for all chapters
+DDD distilled may help to get the essence.
 -	Write some more about everything.
 Some chapters are really short.
--	Restructure the chapters.
+-	Restructure and sort the chapters somehow.
 -	Some simple example on refactoring (what technique exactly?
 Converting a function into a class?)
 -	Design patterns -> write short explanations to all of them?
+Or leave this chapter away completely.
 -	How to work with existing code?
 If the code is not as nice as explained here.
 Read WELC again.
 -	How to organize software projects
--	Make some code examples where appropriate

 # 2. Table of content